Healthy, energy-efficient, carbon-sequestering housing

 Ross Elliott

-“Accelerate the transition to appropriate cold-climate housing in rural, remote and Indigenous communities in Canada through community engagement, consultation, and implementation of building science-based upgrades”
+“Accelerate the transition to healthy, durable, low-carbon cold-climate housing in rural, remote, and Indigenous communities through practical building science, mentorship, training, and community-based collaboration.”

 981 11th Concession Dalhousie